thzandvl/microhack-sap-data/IntegrateMLPowerBI.md

 ### Create Sales and Payment Forecast report

 * Select a `Clustered' Column Chart`
-* Use the `Date.Date` hierarchy as Axis
+* Use the `Date.Date` hierarchy as X-axis
-* Use `Date.Sales at Billing Date`as Values
+* Use `Date.Sales at Billing Date`as Y-axis
-* Use `Date.Payment at pred Date` as Values
+* Use `Date.Payment at pred Date` as Y-axis
-* Use `Date.Payment at actual Date`as values if you want to compare prediction and actual
+* Use `Date.Payment at actual Date`as Y-axis if you want to compare prediction and actual

     <img src="images/aml/SalesPaymentForecast.jpg" height=600>